How to Import Android Phone Contacts from Your Computer

 Touch the OK button.

-Work any additional steps, such as choosing an account type or touching the OK button when prompted.
+Work any additional steps, such as choosing an account type or touching the OK button if prompted.

-The imported contacts are also synchronized to your Gmail account, which instantly creates a backup copy.
+The imported contacts are also synchronized to your Gmail account, or whichever account you choose (Step 4), which instantly creates a backup copy.

 If you’re using Microsoft Outlook and have Exchange Server, add your Outlook contacts by adding your Exchange Server account to the list of accounts available on the phone.
 All your Outlook contacts, as well as scheduling and other information, are automatically synchronized with your Android phone.